marklogic-community/mlcplusplus/README.md

 To build the MLCPlusPlus library for your platform, execute the appropriate shell script, and use the build tool for your platform.
 E.g.:-

-- On a Mac, type './gen-mac.sh' and hit <enter>.
+- On a Mac, type './gen-mac.sh' and hit enter.
 This generates an XCode project you can use to build the library
-- On Linux, type './gen-kdevelop.sh' and hit <enter>.
+- On Linux, type './gen-kdevelop.sh' and hit enter.
 This generates a KDevelop project you can use to build the library
-- On other \*nix, type './gen-unix.sh' and hit <enter> Then type 'make' and hit <enter>.
+- On other \*nix, type './gen-unix.sh' and hit enter Then type 'make' and hit enter.
 Optionally run 'sudo make install' to install the library on your system
 - On Windows, TODO - Coming Soon for Visual Studio
-- For cross platform Eclipse CDT, type './gen-eclipse.sh' and hit <enter>.
+- For cross platform Eclipse CDT, type './gen-eclipse.sh' and hit enter.
 Then open Eclipse to build the library

-To remove all built files, execute './clean.sh' and hit <enter>
+To remove all built files, execute './clean.sh' and hit enter

 ### Using the MLCPlusPlus library in your C++ application